-However, how effective can simulators be for firearms training?
+However, how effective can firearms training simulators be for firearms training?
 Can they truly replace conventional training methods?
 And do they offer advantages that are far beyond those provided by non-simulation experiences?

 It’s well-known that real-life combat simply can’t compare with a traditional training environment.
 Remaining calm in a firefight while making wise decisions and knowing how to effectively communicate with others is never going to be easy.

 Firing lasers and shooting at 2D targets can, therefore, never truly prepare military or law enforcement trainees for situations that they are likely to encounter in the course of their duties in the real world.
 So, can a simulator prepare them any more effectively?

 Here, we take a closer look at the research that has been carried out into the effectiveness of simulation software for this purpose, and we also identify the benefits that it offers.

 Ongoing Research And Reporting